Non-Hermitian quantum mechanics approach for extracting and emulating continuum physics based on bound-state-like calculations: Detailed description: Three-body demonstrations

 In parallel to Fig.~\ref{fig:spectra_fixSvaryallpot}, Fig.~\ref{fig:response_fixSvaryallpot} shows the corresponding $-\Im \resolventamp$ emulations on the real energy axis and the emulations errors.
-These tests show good emulation capabilities at different parameters, although $-\Im \resolventamp$ varies significantly in magnitude and threshold behavior.
-The emulation errors behave as before: when reducing $\Im E^{tr}$, the errors around the thresholds generally decrease; however, they would persist if there is a near-threshold three-body bound state (see the 2nd column).
-For the latter, we could eliminate the bound state contribution in $\resolventamp$ by projecting out the bound state in the sources, as applied in the LIT studies~\cite{Efros:2007nq}.
+These tests (including the extended figure in the SM~\cite{Zhang:2024gac_SM}) show good emulation capabilities at different parameters, although $-\Im \resolventamp$ varies significantly in terms of magnitude and threshold behavior.
+The emulation errors behave as before: when reducing $\Im E^\mathrm{tr}$, the errors around the thresholds generally decrease; however, they would persist if there is a near-threshold three-body bound state (see the 2nd column).
+For the latter, one could eliminate the bound state contribution in $\resolventamp$ by projecting out the bound state in the sources, as applied in the LIT studies~\cite{Efros:2007nq}.
 Also, note that the two emulators perform almost the same at higher energies.

 A particular application of the spectrum emulation is quickly mapping out the bound and resonance states' dependence on the $H$ parameters.
-To demonstrate that, each panel in Fig.~\ref{fig:physical_state_vs_lam2_w_lam4_0} plots an emulated trajectory of a physical state in the complex plane when we vary $\lamtwo $ from $-1$ to $-0.7$ with $\lamfour = 0$, and compares that with the exact results.
+To demonstrate that, each panel in Fig.~\ref{fig:physical_state_vs_lam2_w_lam4_0} plots an emulated trajectory of a physical state in the complex plane when $\lamtwo $ is varied from $-1$ to $-0.7$ with $\lamfour = 0$.

-According to the exact results, the three-body bound state becomes increasingly less bound, becoming a resonance at $\lamtwo \sim -0.8$.
-It continues deeper into the complex plan in the 4th quadrant.
+According to the exact results shown there, the three-body bound state becomes increasingly less bound, turns into a resonance at $\lamtwo \sim -0.8$, and moves deeper into the complex plan in the 4th quadrant.
 These resonances are incredibly close to the three-particle threshold.

-By comparing emulations with the exact results, we see bound state emulations are generally better than resonance state emulations.
-The resonance emulation error increases when the state moves further from the real axis.
+One can see that the bound state emulations are generally better than the resonance state emulations.
+The resonance emulation error increases when the state moves further away from the real axis.
 This is consistent with the increase of extrapolation errors when moving away from the training points in the complex plane.
-For reader's information, Fig.~\ref{fig:spectra_fixSvaryV2_lam4_0} shows the emulated spectra, from which we identify the resonance states plotted in Fig.~\ref{fig:physical_state_vs_lam2_w_lam4_0}.
+For reader's information, Fig.~\ref{fig:spectra_fixSvaryV2_lam4_0} shows the emulated spectra, from which I identify the resonance states plotted in Fig.~\ref{fig:physical_state_vs_lam2_w_lam4_0}.